Hypersonic Missiles: What are they and can they be stopped?

 This type of missile reaches its target with the help of a high-speed jet engine that allows it to travel at extreme speeds, in excess of Mach-5.
 It is non-ballistic - the opposite of traditional Intercontinental Ballistic Missiles (ICBM) which utilises gravitational forces to reach its target.

 This type of hypersonic missile utilises re-entry vehicles.
 Initially, the missile is launched into space on an arching trajectory, where the warheads are released and fall towards the atmosphere at hypersonic speeds.
 Rather than leaving the payload at the mercy of gravitational forces – as is the case for traditional ICBMs – the warheads are attached to a glide vehicle which re-enters the atmosphere, and through its aerodynamic shape it can ride the shockwaves generated by its own lift as it breaches the speed of sound, giving it enough speed to overcome existing missile defence systems.
 The glide vehicle surfs on the atmosphere between 40-100km in altitude and reaches its destination by leveraging aerodynamic forces.

 Check out the video below for a more detailed look at the different types of hypersonic missile

 When hypersonic missiles become operational, the gap between missile defence systems and missile offence will be huge.
-Simply put, there is no operational missile defence system that is capable of intercepting a hypersonic missile, which is why the race to develop hypersonic weapons is such an important one.
+Simply put, there is no single operational missile defence system that is capable of intercepting a hypersonic missile.

-Hypersonic missiles remain a closely guarded secret, but in recent months, many governments have announced successful tests and future projects.
+Hypersonic missile research and development remains at the classified level, however in recent months many governments have announced successful tests and future projects.